 Kerrison was responsible for bringing in revolutionary training methods and approaches - both on and off the bike - and the success they yielded earned the Australian and his performance team a whole host of plaudits.

-Drilling down into the numbers and what it took to win the Tour de France, Kerrison helped give the team a new focus with a 'no stone unturned mentality', laying down the blueprint ahead of an historic 2012 campaign.
+Drilling down into the numbers and what it took to win the Tour de France, Kerrison helped give the team a new focus with a 'no stone unturned mentality', laying down the blueprint which has yielded back-to-back victories.

 Explaining his role, Kerrison said: "My remit as Head of Performance Support is working with the coaches to help the riders prepare for competition, and to oversee the performance support part of our operation.